klangsentral/doc/index.html.md

 }
 ```

-CTS will call the Bus Operator System(BOS) before call make booking we need to make sure the selected seats are available and no changes happened on selected trip
+CTS will call the Bus Operator System(BOS) before calling make booking.
+The system needs to ensure that the selected seats are available and no changes happened on the selected trip.

 ### HTTP Request